Picture this: You’re strolling through the city looking for a nice place to eat.

 Social media validation is now crucial for every business.

 It’s now harder than ever to earn the trust of consumers by a brand stating “Hey, our product will resolve all your issues!”
 But if hundreds of people rate it 5⭐and say: “This thing really works,” or, “This has been life-changing for ME,” consumers are more likely to give the product a try themselves.

 And here’s the best bit: the more people believe it’s good, the more new customers will come.

-Social validation rises exponentially, so the more you understand and implement the practice of social validation in your ads, you’ll have more people joining your loyal brand base
+Social validation rises exponentially, so the more you understand and implement the practice of social proof in your ads you’ll have more people joining your loyal brand base.

 Otherwise coined, “The Bandwagon Effect”: the illusion of security created by the approval of the majority.
 And when you know this, you can master the art of social media marketing.